 Other Possible Defendants in Your Truck Accident Case

-Other possibilities for the defendant in your truck accident case in Waterbury are a truck owner/operator, a truck driver who is an independent contractor, a cargo company, a third-party driver, a product manufacturer, and the government.
+Other possibilities for the defendant in your truck accident case in Waterbury include a truck owner/operator, a truck driver who is an independent contractor, a cargo company, a third-party driver, a product manufacturer, and the government.

 You may be able to hold more than one party liable for your accident, depending on the circumstances.
 Naming multiple defendants can increase the odds of recovering maximum compensation for your injuries.

 Commercial truck accident lawsuits are not like typical car accident cases.
-They have many features that make them unique, including the size of the adversary, the evidence available, the severity of the injuries, and federal regulations.
+They have many features that make them unique, including the size of the vehicle, the evidence available, the severity of the injuries, and federal regulations.

-A lawyer can counter the rapid response team’s efforts by collecting evidence without delay, such as:
+For example, the trucking company’s rapid response team may immediately go to the scene of the accident to gather evidence.
+Our truck crash lawyers can counter the rapid response team’s efforts by collecting evidence without delay, such as:

-- Driver logs
+- Driver logbooks

 - Event data recorder